Elder Mediation is the mediation of any dispute or conflict involving older adults.

 - estate and retirement planning

 - driving and transportation

 - new marriages and blended families

 - religious issues

 - family business

 - end of life issues

 Elder Mediation Training

 In response to the identified need to be ready to deal with an aging population, the Ontario Association for Family Mediation commenced providing Elder Mediation Training in 2016 in order to increase capacity of our mediation community and eventual trainers.
 There are 120 hours required for the designation of Accredited Elder Mediator.
-The criteria are set out in your member portal and can be found here.
+The criteria can be found here and are set out in your member portal and.